Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: Introduction

+To alleviate the drawback of overlooking correlations, several graph neural network-based approaches that take the spatial-temporal dependency between multiple metrics~\cite{liu2023practical, zhao2020multivariate, chen2021learning, deng2021graph, han2022learning} are proposed.
+Though these approaches consider the correlation between metrics, these correlations are typically embedded within the latent feature representation in an implicit manner.
+In other words, these approaches essentially detect temporal anomalies in these latent representations.
+In contrast, we propose a correlation violation-aware approach that incorporates the correlation violation explicitly.
+To effectively detect correlation-violated performance problems, it is essential to account for the correlation violation among metrics as performance anomaly criteria.

-However, obtaining the correlations between metrics and conducting anomaly detection accordingly is a non-trivial task.
-First, it is hard to automatically and effectively model the complicated correlations among a variety of metrics.
-A typical cloud application consists of tens of micro-services, each having tens of metrics, leading to a large number of metrics.
+However, there are four challenges in identifying performance issues through correlation violations.
+Firstly, it is hard to automatically and effectively model the complicated correlations among a variety of metrics.
+A cloud application could comprise tens of microservices.
+Each microservice may still have tens of metrics, leading to a large number of metrics.
 Moreover, the correlation between metrics is complicated.
 Even experienced engineers cannot comprehensively clarify the relations among different metrics.
-Second, due to a large number of correlated metrics, approaches simply producing binary outputs (\ie normal and abnormal) are not enough.
-Engineers still have to spend extensive efforts investigating the problematic metrics.
-For large-scale online services with hundreds of metrics, this process can be extremely time-consuming.
-Thus, localizing the correlation-violated metric is a problem to be addressed.
-However, existing methods take anomaly detection and metrics localization as two independent tasks without integrating them into a unified framework {\cite{soldani2022anomaly}}.
-Finally, metric data from large-scale production systems are noisy~\cite{chen2022adaptive}, \ie mild performance issues may not cause obvious anomalies in the metric data.
-It is infeasible and impossible to manually annotate a huge volume of noisy data.
-On the other hand, simply neglecting such noise and treating the data as normal ones may lead to inaccurate results.
+Secondly, even with these correlations extracted, the process of accurately identifying the correlation violations from these intricate inter-metric correlations and then determining the happening of performance issues is a non-trivial task.
+Thirdly, due to the huge volume of metrics, it is still time-consuming for engineers to investigate the underlying issues simply given a binary (\ie normal and abnormal) result.
+Automatically pinpointing the anomalous metrics is required.
+Finally, metric data from large-scale production systems are noisy~\cite{chen2022adaptive}, \ie mild performance issues without obvious anomalies in the metric data.
+This can blur the distinction between normal and anomalous instances, leading to more false positives and false negatives.
+Unfortunately, it is infeasible to annotate a huge volume of noisy data manually, while simply neglecting such noises may lead to unsatisfying results.